|Index to this page|

 |Link to discussion of gene pools and the forces that alter them.|

 It is no accident that the various races (or "subspecies") of animals almost never occupy the same territory.
 Their distribution is allopatric ("other country").

 The seven distinct subspecies or races of the yellowthroat Geothlypis trichas (a warbler) in the continental U.S. would soon merge into a single homogeneous population if they occupied the same territory and bred with one another.

-Among the animals he studied were 13 species of finches found nowhere else on earth.
+Among the animals he studied were what appeared to be 13 species* of finches found nowhere else on earth.

 Darwin's finches.
 The finches numbered 1–7 are ground finches.
 They seek their food on the ground or in low shrubs.
 Those numbered 8–13 are tree finches.
 They live primarily on insects.|

 2. Large ground finch (Geospiza magnirostris)

 3. Medium ground finch (Geospiza fortis)

 4. Cactus finch (Geospiza scandens)

 8. Vegetarian tree finch (Platyspiza crassirostris)